To deliver a healthy gene to Duchenne muscles, to allow normal dystrophin production.

 Clinical trials 2:

-A trial coordinated by Solid Ventures using a slightly different AAV-microdystrophin system was put on hold after the first patient experienced serious adverse events after infusion of the AAV-microdystorphin.
+A trial coordinated by Solid Ventures was put on hold after the first patient experienced serious adverse events after infusion of the AAV-microdystorphin.
 The trial reinitiated in June 2018 and the biopsies of the 3 patients receiving the lowest dose (4 times lower than the Sarepta trial) have been analyzed.
 This revealed low levels of dystrophin in up to 10% of fibers at levels of less than 5% of normal dystrophin.
-Solid is preparing to treat additional patients with a higher dose of their gene therapy compound.
-In parallel a trial is ongoing with a slightly different AAV-microdystrophin system by Pfizer.
-So far, 6 patients have been included and treated, without safety concerns.
-Results of the dystrophin analysis of the first biopsies are expected in Q3 of 2019.
+Solid is currently treating additional patients with a higher dose of their gene therapy compound (same dose as Sarepta trial).
+Adverse events were reported for the first patient treated with the higher dose, including a decline in platelet counts and markers suggesting liver damage.
+Things normalized after the dose of corticosteroids was increased.
+Solid is preparing to treat additional patients with the same dose.

 AAV does not integrate in the DNA.
-This is good from a safety perspective, but also means that over time the microdystrophin gene may be lost.
+This is good from a safety perspective.
+However, because the microdystrophin is not fully functional, the muscles with microdystrophin will still be damaged.
+This means that over time the microdystrophin gene may be lost.
 Studies in dystrophic dogs suggest that most of the delivered gene is lost after 5 years.
-It is not known whether this is also the case in humans.
+It is not known whether this is also the case in humans and if so how long the microdystrophin protein will persist.
+It is unlikely however that AAV-mediated microdystrophin delivery will be a ‘one time treatment’ for Duchenne.